Leowiser/AED-Route-Optimization-MDA-Project/README.md

 Class to find the survival chances of a patient based on the arrival of the responders and vectors.

 ### Simulations_Survivability
+**!!
+Must be run over serveral days to not strain the API to much !!**

 Uses the Simulation_Class.py simulation class to simulate the time that was needed for first responders to reach all observed 81 cardiac arrest from the year 2022-2023.
 The simulations are conducted with 0.5% and 1% of the population as responders.

 ### sim_plot.ipynb